The City Different EBIKE Tour | An Adventure through Hidden Santa Fe

 Next we climb a little higher to catch a more energetic road that leads us down into a neighborhood nestled just above the Santa River.
 This neighborhood is a great example of authenticity and historic preservation.
 Peppered with old Plazuela or Hacienda style compounds, family chapels and rock homesteads this part of our bike ride is sure to charm and inspire you.
 Then we will visit the first sawmill in Santa Fe as the next stop on this exciting tour.
 In 1920 Randall Davey, the internationally renowned painter, bought the sawmill and converted it into his home.
 In 1983 the Randall Davey Foundation gave the property to the National Audubon Society who registered the building as a historic site.

-After resting and rejuvenating at the sculpture garden we return to the Inn and Spa at Loretto on a breezy and scenic path that follows the Santa Fe River back into the heart of the city.
+We return to the Inn and Spa at Loretto on a breezy and scenic path that follows the Santa Fe River back into the heart of the city.

 All roads traveled on are paved and only moderately hill like terrain.